liquidlabs/android-speedtest-mapper/README.md

 How to use
 ===========
-This app depends on exported data from [Speedtest.net][applink].
+This app depends on exported data from [Speedtest.net app][applink].
 Currently there are 2 ways to input data into this visualizer app:
  1. By launching Speedtest.net app, and use existing export feature.
  2. Or, use already exported data - just copy data and paste into input box